MileHacker Logo

 Communication & Local Etiquette

 Mandarin Chinese is the official language.
 English speakers are rare outside major hotels.
-Key phrases in Mandarin or a translation app are useful.
+Important expressions in Mandarin or a translation app are useful.
 Body language, pointing, and showing written Chinese addresses are common communication methods.
 Mobile payment apps like WeChat Pay are dominant; cash is less used.
 Locals are generally friendly and curious towards foreigners.
 A polite demeanor goes a long way.

 A simple "Nǐ hǎo" (hello) and "Xièxie" (thank you) are appreciated.
 When dining, avoid leaving food on your plate if possible, as it is a sign of respect.
 When receiving or giving items, use both hands.
-Respect local customs and traditions, notably at religious sites.
+Honor local traditions, notably at religious sites.
 Ask permission before photographing people, especially in rural areas.

 Communication Tips